-Even after so much Thanksgiving day food, we quickly start to miss the flavors and the holiday.
-So, with this leftover recipe we are using a trifecta of leftovers.
-Turkey, stuffing, and cranberry sauce.
-It is a super easy recipe that comes together quickly.
-It still has that traditional, nostalgic Thanksgiving day flavor, but still reinvented into something brand new!
+Even after so much Thanksgiving day food, sometimes we miss those holiday flavors.
+So, with this leftover recipe we are using a trifecta of leftovers: turkey, stuffing, and cranberry sauce.
+It’s a super easy recipe that comes together quickly with traditional, nostalgic Thanksgiving day flavor, but reinvented into something brand new!

 Giving New Life to Leftover Turkey Recipes

 When using leftover turkey for a new meal, the biggest secret is to make sure it tastes COMPLETELY different than your holiday meal.
-Because let’s face it – holiday leftovers never taste as good as it did the first time around!
-Nobody wants to relive that same meal four nights in a row!
+Because let’s face it – holiday leftovers never taste as good as the first time around!
+Nobody wants to relive that same meal four nights in a row.

 Also in this Giving New Life to Leftover Turkey series: